Low-Rank Koopman Deformables with Log-Linear Time Integration: Generalization Across Shapes

 Finally, to ensure stable long-term behavior of the learned dynamics, we impose a constraint on the magnitude of each complex eigenvalue.
 Specifically, we regularize $\boldsymbol{\Lambda}^\gamma$ such that the combined norm of its real and imaginary parts satisfies

 This mitigates the risk of unphysical exponential growth and promotes temporally bounded behavior aligned with conservative elastic dynamics.

+Specifically, after applying one time stepping operation using Eq.~\ref{eq:time_stepping}, the predicted deformation is required to match the corresponding frame in the training sequence.
+For our purposes, faithfully reproducing the induced dynamics is sufficient, and this behavior-oriented formulation proves effective in practice.
+As illustrated in Fig.~\ref{fig:duck_discretization_agnostic}, this enables the learned model to generalize across different mesh discretizations.

 It is important to note that our training objective encourages the neural DMD bases and eigenvalues to reproduce the behavior of their classical linear-algebraic counterparts.
 Specifically, after applying one time stepping operation using Eq.~\ref{eq:time_stepping}, the predicted deformation is required to match the corresponding frame in the training sequence.
 However, the learned bases and eigenvalues are not constrained to match the exact eigenvectors or eigenvalues produced by standard linear algebra.
+While this differs from the standard DMD formulation, it remains consistent with the broader DMD family, where variants such as Extended DMD (EDMD) \cite{williams2015edmd} and Optimized DMD (OptDMD) \cite{askham2018variable} also produce distinct eigenfunction approximations.
+Our method similarly learns a low-rank linear approximation of the dynamics via supervised training Eq.~\ref{loss:step}, which is widely understood as a numerical approximation to the Koopman operator.
 For our purposes, faithfully reproducing the induced dynamics is sufficient, and this behavior-oriented formulation proves effective in practice.
 As illustrated in Fig.~\ref{fig:duck_discretization_agnostic}, this enables the learned model to generalize across different mesh discretizations.